alex-sandercock/American_chestnut_WGS/README.md

 The preprint associated with this study can be found at bioRxiv [here](https://www.biorxiv.org/content/10.1101/2022.02.11.480151v1).
 The scripts are subdivided into the following directories:

-- RAiSD_jupyter_notebook contains the jupyter notebook of python scripts associated with the RAiSD method section.
+- Python_scripts contains the jupyter notebook of python scripts associated with the RAiSD method section.

-- SNP_calling contains the bash scripts needed to generate the SNP datasets used.
+- Bash_scripts contains the variant calling scripts needed to generate the SNP datasets.

 - R_notebooks contains the R notebooks used to identify the RAiSD outlier regions and generate the raw figures for this study.